aws/aws-eks-best-practices/content/cost_optimization/cost_opt_observability.md

 ## Tracing

 The primary cost associated with tracing stem from trace storage generation.
 With tracing, the aim is to gather sufficient data to diagnose and understand performance aspects.
 However, as X-Ray traces costs are based on data forwarded to to X-Ray, erasing traces after it has been forward will not reduce your costs.
-Let’s review ways to lower your costs for tracing while maintaining data for you to perform proper analysis.
+Let's review ways to lower your costs for tracing while maintaining data for you to perform proper analysis.

 ### Apply Sampling rules